ceeskildsen/GP_heteroscedasticity/README.md

 Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 You are free to share and adapt the material under the following terms: Attribution — credit the author, provide a link to the license, indicate if changes were made.
 NonCommercial — you may not use the material for commercial purposes.
 Full license text available at https://creativecommons.org/licenses/by-nc/4.0

 ## Author:
-Carl Emil Aae Eskildsen Imperial College London c.eskildsen@imperial.ac.uk
+-Carl Emil Aae Eskildsen
+-Imperial College London
+-c.eskildsen@imperial.ac.uk